 Gluten free, dairy free, egg free, nut free, additive free, naturally sweetened marshmallows!

-The other day I decided I really should work out a Thermomix version of honey-sweetened marshmallows to share with my Quirky Cooking for Gut Health Program members for Easter.
+The other day I decided I really should work out a Thermomix version of honey-sweetened marshmallows to share with my gut health program members for Easter.
 They’ve been asking for a GAPS-friendly marshmallow recipe for a while!
 I have made honey-sweetened marshmallows before, but the recipes weren’t designed for the Thermomix, and I wanted a super easy ‘chuck it all in’ method, because that’s my preferred way to cook. 😀

 Guess what?
 It worked!!!!
 Yahooooooo!!